gedxxe/bravaware/README.md

 - Added batch normalization to improve model stability
 - Improved model performance with the use of data augmentation

+### WARNING!
+Although the model works correctly on localhost, this project is not designed or optimized for real-time inference on the live website due to performance limitations.
+The focus was not on deploying the web application on a VPS, which affects the AI inference model's detection performance.
+You should clone this repository and run it locally for testing and to demonstrate the working principles of this capstone project.

 ## 🌐 Live Demo

 This application is live and can be accessed at: